The costs of COVID tests: Why insurance is charged more than individuals

 Dr. Volin said he works with in-state labs to ensure his patients get faster COVID results, usually in a day or two after taking the test.

-The state of Colorado does offer a number of truly free testing sites that won’t even ask if you have insurance.
+The state of Colorado does offer a number of truly free testing sites they won’t even ask if you have an insurance.